-Joseph Finnegan is a published author and produced screenwriter, who has earned a BFA in Creative Writing from Full Sail University.
-He also currently works in the business as a producer/director at a northern New Jersey-based independent wrestling company called Pro Wrestling Magic.
+Joseph Finnegan is a published author and produced screenwriter who has earned a BFA in Creative Writing from Full Sail University.
+He is currently working on a fiction anthology series, "Random Tales."
+You can keep up with the development of that series at the Twitter link below.

 Braeden Farrell is a long-time wrestling fan and contributor of Pro Wrestling Stories based out of Adelaide, Australia.

 Si Powell is a married father of four, obsessed with rock/heavy metal music, and all things wrestling for over 30 years.
 You can hear him weekly on the Chain Wrestling and SJP Wrestling Podcast.